mufti11/white_dune/README.txt

 Changed configure to require libpng, libjpeg and zib

-Solved a lot of warnings if compiled with -Wall
+Solved a lot of warnings if compiled with g++ -Wall

 Fixed bug in german "Datei -> URL oeffnen" menupoint

+Solved some of warnings if compiled with g++ -Wall -D_FORTIFY_SOURCE=2

+g++ compiles with -Wall -Werror if -Wno- flags are used (caused by e.g. vcglib)

 Contact: MUFTI <mufti11@web.de>